Drzhivago264/Inference_Portal/README.md

     ./monero-wallet-rpc --daemon-address {Your node address} --rpc-bind-port 18082 --wallet-file {your wallet file} --password {your password} --disable-rpc-login  --tx-notify '/{path to}/python3 /Inference_Portal/monero-rpc-callback.py {MONERO_WEBHOOK_SECRET} %s'

 \*Noting that in production server you must generate "View-only" wallet from your local wallet (secret key) to avoid being robbed by the society.

-Next you need to set up .env file and setup the following key.
-Note that, if you dont want to use some services below, leave them "".
-There will probably be some problems but I believe if you go this far, you can deal with them:

-    STRIPE_PUBLISHABLE_KEY=""
-    STRIPE_SECRET_KEY=""
-    STRIPE_WEBHOOK_SECRET=""
-    MONERO_WEBHOOK_SECRET="" (This field is provided by you, it is a password to authenticate webhook call from your own server whenever new XMR transaction detected.
-I add this because I am a little bit paranoid, but you should keep it hard to guess.
-It will be supplied in this RPC command  with --tx-notify '/{path to}/python3 /{path to}/monero-rpc-callback.py {MONERO_WEBHOOK_SECRET} %s')
-    EMAIL_ADDRESS = "" (The EMAIL_ADDRESS that fowards contact form)
-    EMAIL_PASSWORD = "" (The password for EMAIL_ADDRESS that fowards contact form)
-    aws_access_key_id="" (The AWS key that can perform boot/stop/reboot/terminiate operation on your GPU instances) aws_secret_access_key="" (The AWS secret key that can perform boot/stop/reboot/terminiate operation on your GPU instances)
-    ADMIN_PATH = "" (your admin path, keep it hard to guess) DJANGO_SECRET_KEY = ""
-    POSTGRES_USER = "" (Your Postgres Username)
-    POSTGRES_PASSWORD = "" (YOUR Postgres Password)
-    GPT_KEY = "" (OPENAI key for the agent function)
-    VLLM_KEY = "" (The key that you set on vLLM instance (--api-key)) CMC_API = "" (Coinmarketcap API to get the exchange rate of Monero, you may use different API but you need to rewrite the update_crypto_rate() in celery_tasks.py)
-    LARK_APP_ID = "" (if you want to deploy bot to lark) LARK_APP_SECRET = "" (if you want to deploy bot to lark) NGROX_TUNNEL = "" (if you want to listen to events from local dev server)

 \*Noting that if you run your own private node and process payment via RPC, querying 3rd party exchanges for conversion rate does not affect your privacy, unless, you give them a request pattern along with payment pattern to trace you down.
 However, if people go that far to trace you down, you seem to have bigger problems to deal with already.
 Good luck with them.

 Finally you can test the server with: